12 Health Benefits of Turmeric

 Powerful Health Benefits of Turmeric

-Turmeric is becoming well known for it's health benefits.
+Turmeric is well known for it's health benefits.
 A powerful phytochemical in it is known as curcumin and it has also become famous.
 This article was written December 5, 2013.

 Just like tomatoes and watermelons are red because of the phyochemical (plant medicine), lycopene in them, the curcumin is responsible for the yellow color of the turmeric rhizome (a mass of roots).